JapneetSingh/Chronos-Quartz/README.md

   The pickled models generated should be also in the same directory <br/>

 ### Tools and Packages used

 * BeautifulSoup and urllib for Webscraping
 * MongoDB, OS, JSON and PyMongo for storing scraped data
-* OpenCV, NumPy, Pandas, SciPy, and  matplotlib for EDA and featurization
+* OpenCV, NumPy, Pandas, SciPy, and  matplotlib for EDA and image featurization
 * scikit-learn for Modeling and PCA
 * Flask and AWS: S3 and EC2 for creating and hostingWeb app